Bikash Debbarma

 Bikash Debbarma is an Indian politician from Tripura.
-He is currently serving as Minister of Tribal Welfare, Handloom, Handicrafts and Sericulture and Statistics in Government of Tripura under Second Saha Ministry.
+He serves as Minister of Tribal Welfare, Handloom, Handicrafts and Sericulture and Statistics in Government of Tripura under the Second Saha Ministry.

 Political career

-He became the MLA from Krishnapur Assembly constituency by defeating Mahendra Debbarma of Tipra Motha Party by a margin of 2,638 votes in 2023.
-He was also a BJP's Janajati Morcha President in Tripura.
+He became the MLA from the Krishnapur Assembly constituency, defeating Mahendra Debbarma of the Tipra Motha Party by a margin of 2,638 votes in 2023.
+He was also president of the BJP's Janajati Morcha in Tripura.